pstetz/Kaggle/complete/census/README.md

 |:--:|
 | *More Georgia and Texas than I was expecting* |

+# NOTE: Please redirect [here](https://www.kaggle.com/pstetz/comprehensive-look-at-the-2015-acs-estimate) for updated version

+I've moved my attention from this folder to my public kernel on Kaggle.
+See... https://www.kaggle.com/pstetz/comprehensive-look-at-the-2015-acs-estimate

+This notebook is still respectable however!
+It's just might have 1 or 2 grammar mistakes and lack plotly figures!

 # US Census Data ([Kaggle overview](https://www.kaggle.com/muonneutrino/us-census-demographic-data))

 This is a folder contains an exploration of the 2015 American Community Survey estimate.